revisit-studies/reVISit-studies.github.io/tutorials.md

 <img src="{{ path }}firebase_steps/step19.jpg" alt="Console" style="border: 2px solid black; border-radius: 5px;">

 The important part here is filling out the domains that you will allow to access the firebase database.
-Add localhost and 127.0.0.1 to test your survey on your local server.
+Add localhost and 127.0.0.1 to test your survey on your local machine.

 <div class="info-panel">
 <div class="info-text">If you are planning on hosting this externally (such as using GitHub pages), you need to also enter the base URL for your website.
 For the Github pages deployment, you should enter your base github pages url (i.e. <code>&lt;username&gt;.github.io</code>).